 Log Cabin, replica 1976

 We toured all four floors of The Red Mill.
-There is a nice view looking across the dam from one of the windows.

 The Red Mill houses a large collection of artifacts.
 Each floor tells a small part of the history of the building.